 Non-Discrimination Policy Statement for Programs and Services

-Culver Palms Meals on Wheels , has a policy of non-discrimination in all programs and services.
-No one shall be excluded on the basis of race, color, national origin, sex, sexual orientation, religion, age, marital status, veteran and military status or disability unless required by the eligibility guidelines for services.
+Culver Palms Meals on Wheels has a policy of non-discrimination in all programs and services.
+No one shall be excluded based on race, color, national origin, sex, sexual orientation, religion, age, marital status, veteran and military status, or disability.

 Culver Palms Meals on Wheels does not sell or distribute donor information in any way.
-You can be assured your information is secured and protected at all times and only used by this agency in processing your donation and supplying you with Culver Palms Meals on Wheels information.
-Please contact email@example.com for further information or call (310) 559-0666.
+Your information is secured and protected at all times and only used by this agency in processing your donation and supplying you with Culver Palms Meals on Wheels information.
+Please get in touch with email@example.com for further details or call (310) 559-0666.